Attentional-Biased Stochastic Gradient Descent: Introduction

 \section{Introduction}

-Deep Learning (DL) has emerged as the most popular machine learning technique in recent years, especially in computer vision.
-It has brought transformative impact in industries and quantum leaps in the quality of a wide range of everyday technologies including face recognition~\cite{schroff2015facenet,taigman2014deepface,parkhi2015deep,wen2016discriminative,liu2019large}, speech recognition~\cite{graves2013speech,chung2014empirical,kim2014convolutional,graves2013generating,ravanelli2018light} and machine translation~\cite{cho2014learning,bahdanau2014neural,sutskever2014sequence,luong2015effective,vaswani2018tensor2tensor}.
+Deep Learning (DL) has emerged as the most popular machine learning technique in recent years.
+It has brought transformative impact in industries and quantum leaps in the quality of a wide range of everyday technologies including face recognition~\citep{schroff2015facenet,taigman2014deepface,parkhi2015deep,wen2016discriminative,liu2019large, qi2023improving}, speech recognition~\citep{graves2013speech,chung2014empirical,kim2014convolutional,graves2013generating,ravanelli2018light} and machine translation~\citep{cho2014learning,bahdanau2014neural,sutskever2014sequence,luong2015effective,vaswani2018tensor2tensor}.
 Most of these systems are built based on learning a deep neural network (DNN) model from {a huge amount of data}.
-However, it has been observed that these deep learning systems could {\bf fail in some underrepresented cases}~\cite{johnson2019survey,lin2017focal,chan2019application,fernandez2018smote,huang2019deep}.
-For example, Apple's FaceID (a face recognition system) is much less accurate for recognizing a child than an adult~\cite{bud2018facing}, and an autonomous driving car might fail at night under the same road condition~\cite{wakabayashi2018self}.
-The key factors that cause these problems are (i) the training data sets collected from the real-world are usually {\bf highly imbalanced} (e.g., the number of facial images of children are much less than that of adults); (ii) current deep learning systems lack the capability to handle imbalanced data distribution well.
-Most modern deep learning techniques in the literature are crafted and evaluated on benchmark datasets (e.g., ImageNet data for image classification), which are created by humans intentionally with balanced distributions among different classes.
+However, it has been observed that these deep learning systems could {fail in some cases} caused by undesirable data distribution, such as data imbalance~\citep{johnson2019survey,lin2017focal,chan2019application,fernandez2018smote,huang2019deep} and noisy labels in the dataset~\citep{fanimpact, herzig2013s, kim2011dealing}.
+To be more specific, for example, Apple's FaceID (a face recognition system) is much less accurate for recognizing a child than an adult~\citep{bud2018facing}, and an autonomous driving car might fail at night under the same road condition~\citep{wakabayashi2018self}.
+The key factors that cause these problems are (i) the training data sets collected from the real-world are usually follows a {highly skewed distribution} (e.g., the number of facial images of children are much less than that of adults), and/or contain noisily labelled samples due to the inaccurate annotation process~\citep{DBLP:journals/corr/ZhangBHRV16}; (ii) current deep learning systems are not robust enough to overcome negative influence incurred by the real-world imperfect data as most existing deep learning techniques in the literature are crafted and evaluated on well-designed benchmark datasets with balanced distributions among different classes (e.g., ImageNet data for image classification).